-- Easements will be acquired via the RIM Reserve program (Minnesota Statute (MS) §103F.501). - 2.
+- 1. Easements will be acquired via the RIM Reserve program (Minnesota Statute (MS) §103F.501). - 2.
 Easements funded with Clean Water Fund dollars may be perpetual or limited term (30year) easements. - a.
-Minnesota Rules 8400.3110 requires an easement "acquired on restorable drained wetlands, replacement wetlands, or land for highway windbreak purposes" to be perpetual.
+MS §103F.515 requires an easement "acquired on land for wetland restoration or windbreak purposes, under subdivision 2, may be only of permanent duration".

 - Easements funded with Outdoor Heritage Fund dollars must be perpetual (MS §97A.056). - 4.
-Eligible land must have been owned by the landowner, or a parent or other blood relative of the landowner, for at least one year before the date of application. - Eligible landowner an individual or entity that is not prohibited from owning agricultural land under MS §500.24 and either owns eligible land or is purchasing eligible land under a contract for deed.
+Eligible land must have been owned by the landowner, or a parent or other blood relative of the landowner, for at least one year before the date of application. - 5.
+Eligible landowner an individual or entity that is not prohibited from owning agricultural land under MS §500.24 and either owns eligible land or is purchasing eligible land under a contract for deed.
 Farm corporations need to be certified (or exempt) by the Minnesota Department of Agriculture. - 6.
 Additional RIM Reserve program general eligibility criteria are detailed within the RIM Reserve Eligibility and Landowner Eligibility Types sections of the RIM Handbook. - 7.
 Riparian/floodplain areas enrolled must be adjacent to public waters defined as: rivers/streams, public drainage systems, wetlands, and lakes as shown on the Public Waters Basin and Watercourse Delineations layer. - a.
 "Public waters" means waters and wetlands as defined in MS §103G.005, and inventoried under MS §103G.201. - 8.
-Areas adjacent to public waters subject to the Minnesota Buffer Law (MS §103F.48) are eligible to receive payment. - a.
+Areas adjacent to public waters subject to the Minnesota Buffer Law (MS § 103F.48) are eligible to receive payment. - a.
 Non-crop areas are subject to the same 20% non-crop limit described in #6 of the Sign-up Criteria Summary section below and require upgrading to native vegetation as feasible. - b.
 A parcel MUST be complaint with MS §103F.48 to be eligible for a RIM easement. - c.
 Acres subject to the Minnesota Buffer Law that are enrolled in an active CRP contract at the date of application are eligible to receive payment at the RIM Crop rate. - d.
 Acres subject to the Minnesota Buffer Law that are not enrolled in an active CRP contract at the date of application are eligible to receive payment at the RIM Non-Crop rate. - i.
 Upgrading to native vegetation will be required as feasible. - e.
-If the landowner is using an alternative practice and has a 16.5-foot buffer, the additional 35-feet is eligible to receive conservation practice payments to bring cover up to specifications. - Parcel compliance and the required buffer width with regards to alternative practices is determined by the SWCD (according to statute).
-MS §103F.48's alternative practice provisions provide for several options for varying widths for required buffers by statute. - Areas adjacent to public drainage systems subject to the Minnesota Buffer Law (MS §103F.48) are not eligible to receive payment and should be excluded from the easement. - a.
-A parcel must be compliant with MS $\frac{103F.48}{10}$ to be eligible for a RIM easement.
+If the landowner is using an alternative practice and has a 16.5-foot buffer, the additional 35-feet is eligible to receive conservation practice payments to bring cover up to specifications. - i.
+Parcel compliance and the required buffer width with regards to alternative practices is determined by the SWCD (according to statute).
+MS §103F.48's alternative practice provisions provide for several options for varying widths for required buffers by statute. - 9.
+Areas adjacent to public drainage systems subject to the Minnesota Buffer Law (MS §103F.48) are not eligible to receive payment and should be excluded from the easement. - a.
+A parcel must be compliant with MS §103F.48 to be eligible for a RIM easement.